pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 right after its initial launch.
-According to [MediumArticle]_, Facebook stated that if you were to agree to its terms and conditions, you did not have the right to sue Facebook or its subsidiaries, but Facebook and its subsidiaries could sue the user if they believed the someone was infringing on their patent rights.
+According to [MediumArticle]_, Facebook stated that if you were to agree to its terms and conditions, you did not have the right to sue Facebook or its subsidiaries, but Facebook and its subsidiaries could sue the user if they believed that someone was infringing on their patent rights.
 This particular clause was vague and didn't sit well with developers.
 Many developers and companies thought that investing in ReactJS would be too much of a risk for them, that their industries could be hurt if they built with